 Study online from anywhere in the world

-Attend workshops twice a year in Manchester or Shanghai (6 days per semester)
+Attend workshops twice a year in Manchester, Shanghai, Singapore, Hong Kong or Dubai (6 days per semester)

 Taught by one of the world's most experienced accounting and finance teams